csiebler/azure-machine-learning-mlops-workshop/cli-with-r/README.md

 # Exercise Instructions

-This exercise shows how to train, register, and deploy a R model using the `az ml` CLI.
+This exercise shows how to train and register a R model using the `az ml` CLI.
 I'd recommend to run these commands in the Jupyter or JupyterLab's Terminal.
 When using your own laptop, make sure you have the [CLI extension for Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli) installed.

 ### Attach to folder for authentication